gabrielb98/azure-docs-powershell-aip/Azure Information Protection/docs-conceptual/overview.md

 ## AADRM

-The cmdlets in this module let you administer the Azure Rights Management protection service for Azure Information Protection.
+The cmdlets in the [AADRM Module](../AADRM/AADRM.md) enable you to administer the Azure Rights Management protection service for Azure Information Protection.

 This module is now deprecated and replaced with the [AIPService](#aipservice) module, which provides the same functionality with renamed cmdlets.